 Why Does One Hallucinate?
 Theories Behind It

-Hallucinations could occur as a cause of a mental illness - typically a psychotic breakdown, a side effect of medication or due to some neurological condition.
-Read full report here.
+Hallucinations could occur as a cause of a mental illness - typically a psychotic breakdown, a side effect of a medication.

 A Hallucination should not be confused with an illusion which is a sensory deception